iredmail/docs/en_US/iredmail-easy/iredmail-easy.release.notes.md

 ## Version: Upcoming release

 * Able to deploy iRedAdmin-Pro with your license key.
+* Able to custom http/https network ports, max file size of (web) upload file.
+* Enable bayes auto-learn in SpamAssassin, and store bayes in SQL db.
 * Enable imapsieve plugin in Dovecot by default.

     Message moved to Junk folder will be copied to a directory for spam